 - Submitting a request online by filling out our 1095-B contact form or emailing your request to 1095BInquiry@upmc.edu.
-Please supply your member ID number with your request.
+Please supply your member ID, name, and tax year being requested.

 - Medical Schedule of Benefits: A broad list of the medical services covered under your plan.
 The Schedule of Benefits also tells you your deductible as well as the copayment or coinsurance amounts you pay.

 - Prescription Drug Rider: Lists benefit limits and cost-sharing amounts for prescription drugs.
 It also tells you if there’s a deductible and lists the copayment or coinsurance you may pay for each prescription.